Adjunct Instructor of Music

-Ms. Bard is an avid propagator of musical education for children, youth and adults who are underprivileged and do not have access to musical education in their immediate environment.
+Ania Bard-Schwarz is an avid propagator of musical education for children, youth, and adults who are underprivileged and do not have access to musical education in their immediate environment.
 She has been involved in outreach programs as a recitalist and lecturer in Chile, Israel, and the United States.

 Dr. Bard-Schwarz comes from a musical family, with both parents being active performers and music educators.
 While growing up, she performed solo and with her older sisters: a violinist and a pianist in Austria, Holland, Poland, Sweden.